-Transfer of Credit A maximum of 6 credit hours of appropriate graduate course work with grades of B (3.0) or better may be transferred from degree programs of other academic units within Indiana University, including other O'Neill campuses, or other accredited colleges and universities.
+Transfer of Credit A maximum of 6 credit hours of applicable graduate course work with grades of B (3.0) or better may be transferred from degree programs of other academic units within Indiana University or other accredited colleges and universities.
 The transfer must be approved by the appropriate graduate program director.
+Students must complete at least 50% of graduate coursework at O'Neill Indianapolis.

-Credit Earned in Nondegree Status Not more than 12 hours of graduate credit completed as a nondegree student may be credited toward an O'Neill graduate degree.
-Not more than 9 hours of O'Neill graduate credit earned as a nondegree student may be credited toward O'Neill certificate programs.
+Credit Earned in Nondegree Status Not more than 9 hours of graduate credit completed as a nondegree student may be credited toward an O'Neill graduate degree.
+Not more than 6 hours of O'Neill graduate credit earned as a nondegree student may be credited toward O'Neill certificate programs.